MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-custom-connector.md

 To import your connector, you can use the instructions [here](on-premises-migrate-microsoft-identity-manager.md#import-a-connector-configuration).
 You will need to copy the DLL for your connector, and any of its prerequisite DLLs, to that same ECMA subdirectory of the Service directory.
 After the xml has been imported, continue through the wizard and ensure that all the required fields are populated.

 ## Updating a custom connector DLL
-When updating a connector, ensure that the DLL is updated in all the required locations.
-Use the steps below to properly update your custom connector DLL:
+When updating a connector with a newer build, ensure that the DLL is updated in all the required locations.
+Use these steps to properly update your custom connector DLL:
 1. Close the Microsoft ECMA2Host Configuration Wizard.
 2. Stop the Microsoft ECMA2Host service.
 3. Manually update the custom connector DLL into each of the following folders.